 Everything turns out okay in the end.
 Love is victorious, and the true ruler is able to take his throne.
 There are some dicey moments, however, when the princess poses as a man to seduce the philosopher’s spinster sister.
 The filmmakers seem to stress the homosexual implications in the play too strongly at times.
 Thus, the filmmakers seem much too delighted in pushing the modern homosexual and feminist implications in this comedy of manners.
 MOVIEGUIDE® therefore advises caution.

+Based on a 1732 French play, TRIUMPH OF LOVE stars Mira Sorvino as the princess of a kingdom who falls in love with the real heir to the throne which her father stole.
+Determined to win the prince and restore him to his crown, with she by his side, the princess must pose as a young male philosophy student in order to get past the rational, woman-hating philosopher who guards the prince’s heart from the follies of romantic love.
+Slipping back and forth between male and female personalities, the princess whittles away the defenses of everyone in the philosopher’s secluded villa, including the philosopher’s scientific, spinster sister.
+In the process, she winds up engaged to three different people.
 The comedy in TRIUMPH OF LOVE comes fast and furious.
 TRIUMPH OF LOVE is a professional triumph for Mira Sorvino, who effortlessly handles many lines of difficult dialogue.
 Sir Ben Kingsley and Fiona Shaw are also wonderful as the rational philosopher and his scientific sister.
 The only problem is that the filmmakers seem much too delighted in pushing the modern homosexual and feminist implications in this comedy of manners.
 MOVIEGUIDE® therefore advises caution